Get your sugar rush with this Filipino sans rival layered cake recipe

 Keep reading to find out how to make it!
 I’ll also share variations, the history behind this dessert, and other useful information.

 In this post we'll cover:

 There are many ways to make different kinds of sans rival.
-But the best way to start is to make the simplest version which is the Sans Rival Recipe.
+But the best way to start is to make the simplest version, which is the original sans rival recipe.

 Sans rival recipe (Filipino layered cake)

 - 8 egg whites